 - Prepare a pot with water and get it to boil.

 - Insert the bottles in the pot, ensuring that there are no air bubbles so they’re all underwater.
 Cover it and lower the temperature.
-Leave the equipment at least 10 minutes in the water.
+Leave the equipment for at least 10 minutes in the water.

-- Things tend to get damaged faster with this method, remember to constantly check them.
+- Things tend to get damaged faster with this method, remember to check them constantly .

 - It is preferable to take out the bottle just before you are going to use it.

 - If you are not using it immediately, seal the bottles with their lids to prevent contamination.